Greater Gabbard wind farm: Incidents

-On 12 November 2009, a man was killed and a woman injured after a chain broke and the two people were hit with pieces of the chain.
+On 12 November 2009, a man was killed and a woman injured in Vlissingen after a chain broke and the two people were hit with pieces of the chain.
 Police responded to the incident, and an investigation was launched.
 The casualties were on board a tugboat, the Typhoon.

 On 21 May 2010, a man died and another suffered serious injuries following an accident at Parkeston Quay, Harwich.
 A Siemens engineer from Norresundby, Denmark, died in the incident.
 A 43-year-old German national was taken to Addenbrooke's Hospital.
 The incident happened at about 7.50 am while loading a wind turbine blade on the vessel Seajack.
 Siemens and Fluor were ordered to pay £1 million for the incident.

 In September 2013 remedial work was begun on the export cables close to shore as the cables were not buried sufficiently deeply.
 The work which was meant to take three weeks was only finished in September 2014.
 The work caused problems for local fishermen who asked the Greater Gabbard Offshore Wind Farm for a disruption payment.
 A spokesman for SSE denied that the work was responsible for the snagging of fishing nets.